Psanyu/qa-process-framework-HealthcareECommerceSimulation/01_Executive_Summary/README.md

 - Traceability and release governance artifacts

-**This simulation reflects real-world QA operating models used in enterprise retail and healthcare commerce programs.**
+**This simulation mirrors enterprise-grade QA operating models used in large-scale retail and healthcare commerce programs, emphasizing governance, integration integrity, and controlled release management.**